matthiasnoback/test-first-application-development-workshop/README.md

 - Run `bin/composer` to use Composer (e.g. `bin/composer require --dev symfony/var-dumper`).
 - Run `bin/run_tests` to run the tests.
+- Run `docker-compose up -d web` to start the web server.
+You can access it at <http://localhost:8080>.

 ## Sharing patches